codebasedlearning/python_course/0x04/README.md

 ## Puzzle Structure

 Each original puzzle consists of two parts.
-The first part can usually be completed fast with a straightforward approach, prioritizing speed over beauty — also known as a 'hack.'
+The first part can usually be completed fast with a straightforward approach, prioritizing speed over beauty — also known as a 'hack'.
 The second part often involves a significant increase in complexity as the problem or solution space explodes.
 In many cases, it is essential to improve your solution concept, for example, by developing or using a clever approach to reduce the order or number of algorithmic iterations.

 Here we add refactoring as the third part, so we have: